Djokovic thrashes Nadal to reach French Open semis

 The prospect of Nadal suffering his first bagel at Roland Garros loomed, but Djokovic eased off and sensing an opening, Nadal mustered a break back.

-He was in the groove and leveled for 4-4 by holding to love, while the crowd started to chant his name.
+He was in the groove and levelled for 4-4 by holding to love, while the crowd started to chant his name.

 Paying the price for his exertions to draw level, Nadal’s groundstrokes lacked depth and he faced set points on his serve.